Aisling Bea: Career

-Bea has continued to act in television sitcoms including Trollied (2014–2015), The Delivery Man (2015), and Amy Huberman's Irish television series Finding Joy (2018).
-Additionally, she has acted in the crime dramas The Fall (2016) and Hard Sun (2018).
+Bea has continued to act in television sitcoms including Trollied (2014–2015), The Delivery Man (2015), Amy Huberman's Irish television series Finding Joy (2018), and Living with Yourself (2019).
+She acted in the crime dramas The Fall (2016) and Hard Sun (2018), She starred in the ITV drama series Quiz (2020) based on the true story of the Who Wants to be a Millionaire coughing scandal.

 In 2018, she and Sara Pascoe began to co-host the BBC Radio 2 comedy chat show What's Normal?
 She recorded a 15-minute stand-up special that was released on Netflix in late 2018.

-She stars in the Netflix comedy-drama series Living with Yourself (2019), and is the star and head writer of the Channel 4 comedy series This Way Up (2019–2021).
-She also appeared in the ITV drama series Quiz (2020).

-For her writing on This Way Up, Bea won the BAFTA 2020 British Academy Television Craft Award for Breakthrough Talent.
-Followed by a nomination for British Academy Television Award for Best Female Comedy Performance in 2022.
+Bea wrote and starred in the Channel 4 comedy series This Way Up (2019–2021).
+For her writing, she won the BAFTA 2020 British Academy Television Craft Award for Breakthrough Talent.
+In 2022, she also received a nomination for British Academy Television Award for Best Female Comedy Performance for the series.

-She appeared as Sarah in the 2022 Doctor Who New Year's special "Eve of the Daleks".

-In January 2024, she was one of 10 comedians in Amazon Prime Video's LOL: Last One Laughing Ireland.
+In January 2024, Bea was one of 10 comedians in Amazon Prime Video's LOL: Last One Laughing Ireland.

 Personal life

+Bea previously dated Michael Sheen and Andrew Garfield.
 In June 2024, Bea announced that she was expecting her first child, with her partner Jack Freeman.
 Their daughter was born in late August 2024.

+Bea is close to fellow comedians Roisin Conaty, Katherine Ryan, and Sharon Horgan, calling them her "comedy sisters".